-I discovered a long time ago, that a wish or desire is not enough to get something done.
+I discovered long ago, that a wish or desire is not enough to get something done.
 Every accomplishment starts with an idea, of course -- but the idea, alone, won't make it happen.

 Even a very strong "want to" won't bring the follow through.
-If you want to get something done, you have to DO something about it ahead of time!
+If you want to get something done, you have to dosomething about it ahead of time!

 1. What Gets Scheduled Gets Done.

 Not long ago, I shared a great vacation idea with my wife, Cathy.
 "Hey, we should go to Florida sometime!"
 (I think our long winter had something to do with that inspiration.)